automation-study-material/automation-testing/docs/java-concepts/constructor-advance.md

 - **Answer:**
   - No. Constructors cannot be static.
   - Reason: Static belongs to class, constructor belongs to object creation.
+  - Interview answer
+    - 👉 Constructors cannot be static because static members belong to the class, while constructors are used to create and initialize objects.
 - OOP Concept: Encapsulation + Class vs Object – Constructors are object-level initialization, not class-level.